thornburyjac/4980PrototypeSite/README.md

 ### Lessons learned
 - BTW /etc/init.d/php8.1-fpm start or /etc/init.d/php8.1-fpm restart is how you handle starting php service when you have a container that cant use systemctl.
 I imagine similar scripts exists for other services.
+- Should probably be more lessons learned in this section.
+I neglected this section throughout the process documentation, so that is one lesson.
+- Need to be more organization concious when handling the github.
+With only 2 people it got out of hand real quick.

+### Deleting the stack
+- Went to AWS cloudformation and deleted the stack, confirmed all resources in AWS were removed.

 ## References